-Easy Cake Decorating Techniques for Rustic Weddings
+Easy Cake Decorating Techniques: Rustic Wedding Cake ideas

 If you’re doing a simple wedding and want to decorate your own cake, or if you’re having a smaller wedding and don’t need something really elaborate, these casual rustic wedding cake decorating techniques fit the bill.